marcomatos10/crypto-pro/README.md

 # crypto-pro
-First try at a web3 project
+First try at a web3 projecte